ejeschke/ginga/README.txt

 automatic cut levels algorithms and canvases for plotting scalable geometric forms.
 In addition to this widget, a general purpose "reference" FITS viewer is provided, based on a plugin framework.
-A fairly complete set of "standard" plugins are provided for features that we expect from a modern FITS viewer: panning and zooming windows, star catalog access, cuts, star pick/fwhm, thumbnails, etc.
+A fairly complete set of standard plugins are provided for features that we expect from a modern FITS viewer: panning and zooming windows, star catalog access, cuts, star pick/fwhm, thumbnails, etc.

 COPYRIGHT AND LICENSE
 ---------------------
-Copyright (c) 2011-2014  Eric R. Jeschke.
+Copyright (c) 2011-2015  Eric R. Jeschke.
 All rights reserved.
 Ginga is distributed under an open-source BSD licence.
 Please see the file LICENSE.txt in the top-level directory for details.